Sunshine Skyway Bridge: Suicides

+In 2020, the FDOT installed the Skyway Vertical Net, a vertical fence designed to deter suicide attempts.
+The fencing was placed atop the bridge's waist-high concrete barriers, creating an overall "wall" almost 11 ft tall which runs for about 1.5 miles along the highest portions of the bridge.
+The fence is designed to dissuade potential jumpers or at least slow them down long enough that law enforcement officials can reach them.
+The number of jumpers has been drastically reduced since the project's completion in June 2021, with only five reported over the ensuing 29 months.

-As part of any Florida controlled-access highway, pedestrians and bicycles are prohibited.
-Stopping on the bridge for any non-emergency, including sightseeing, is prohibited.
-Traffic on the bridge is monitored by the Florida Highway Patrol, and a stopped vehicle, bicyclist, or pedestrian will result in a police dispatch.
+As on any Florida controlled-access highway, pedestrians and bicycles are prohibited.
+Stopping on the bridge for any nonemergency, including sightseeing, is prohibited.
+Traffic on the bridge is monitored by the Florida Highway Patrol, and a bicyclist, pedestrian, or stopped vehicle results in a police dispatch.

 Corrosion

-A major problem with the Sunshine Skyway Bridge is corrosion of the steel in the precast concrete segmental columns on the high level approaches.
+A major problem with the Sunshine Skyway Bridge is corrosion of the steel in the precast concrete segmental columns on the high-level approaches.
 Because the segments are hollow, workers were able to enter the bridge superstructure in 2003 and 2004 to reinforce the corroded sections of the bridge, ensuring its future safety.
 Another problem arose around 2005–06 when several news bureaus reported paint discolorations on the bridge's cables.
-These paint splotches and patches were a result of touch-ups that were performed sometime in 1998 but began to show through as a result of using newer, environmentally-safe paint.
+These paint splotches and patches were a result of touch-ups that were performed sometime in 1998, but began to show through as a result of using newer, environmentally safe paint.
 The change in the paint's composition caused it to fade faster than expected.

-From 2006 to 2008, Florida Department of Transportation (FDOT) hired a contractor to perform the first full repainting of the bridge since it opened in 1987.
+From 2006 to 2008, FDOT hired a contractor to perform the first full repainting of the bridge since it opened in 1987.
 The work included repainting the bridge's 42 steel cables one consistent shade of yellow and rehabilitating the lighting system at the summit of the bridge.
-In 2022, the yellow steel cables were repainted and corrosion protection was added to the ship impact system on each side of the channel.
+In 2022–2023, the yellow steel cables were repainted and corrosion protection was added to the ship impact system on each side of the channel.